rixx/books.rixx.de/data/reviews/orson-scott-card/enders-shadow/index.md

   title: Ender's Shadow
 plan:
   date_added: 2020-08-05
+related_books:
+- book: orson-scott-card/enders-game
+  text: The same time, from another perspective.
+- book: eliezer-yudkowsky/harry-potter-and-the-methods-of-rationality
+  text: Bean may or may not be Harry.
 review:
   date_read:
   - 2020-08-04
   rating: 2
 ---

-Re-reading [Ender's Game](https://books.rixx.de/orson-scott-card/enders-game/) before reading Ender's Shadow – the book that tells the same story, only from the perspective of Bean – was not the best idea.
+Re-reading [Ender's Game](/orson-scott-card/enders-game/) before reading Ender's Shadow – the book that tells the same story, only from the perspective of Bean – was not the best idea.
 I think I would have liked this book better if I had had only a hazy memory of Ender's Game.

 Ender's Shadow reads like the ultimate male nerd power fantasy.
 Bean is off-the-charts intelligent, due to <span class="spoilers">genetic engineering hijinks</span>, and can figure out anything and everything.
 The final twist in